Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Strong networks could lead to the creation of new opportunities for work and further advancements.
+- Building strong networks can lead to the creation of new opportunities for work and further advancements.

-- Reduce stress by learning Time Management Techniques and gaining the ability how to delegate work that is not your favorite.
+- Reduce stress by practicing Time Management Techniques and gaining the ability to delegate difficult tasks.

 Not Establishing Goals